Maintenance Services Defined

 - Confirm that this order is NOT part of a current or pending construction project or using construction funding.

 - Facity Services ≥$15,000 will require a DIR project number.

 - Facility Services that are ≤$99,999 in a one-year period: A zero dollar Master Service Agreement (MSA) should be executed to establish the terms and conditions and reference the Suppliers DIR Project Number.
 A requisition / PO will be used to facilitate the payment.
 The MSA & Suppliers Insurance Certificate will be loaded into the BearBuy contract module with limited access to Facility Buyers.

 - Facility Services that are ≥$99,999 in a one year period will need competition (RFx): A MSA will be awarded to one or more Suppliers with the estimated spend, agreement term dates and to establish the terms and conditions.
 A requisition / PO will be used to facilitate the payment.
 The MSA will be loaded into the BearBuy contract module with limited access to Facility Buyers.
 Buyer’s will need to get prior approval from Labor Relations at least 4 weeks in advance of posting the RFx.
 For more information, please reference "Services of a Type That Are Currently Performed by UC Employees."

 - Maintenance: Contact the Facilities Business Center and open a work order: (510) 642-1032 or email@example.com.

 - Once the work order process is approved, Use the following Form in BearBuy: “Services Order Form.”

-- Orders between $1,000 and $100,000: Add Elise Magno’s firstname.lastname@example.org email to the PO distribution for each order so Labor Relations can notify the Union.
+- Orders that might displace UC staff: Add Labor Relations firstname.lastname@example.org to the PO distribution so they can notify the Union.